jlubi333/jpl-blog/_drafts/create-your-own-programming-language-part-2.md

 By the way, this would be a good time to mention that `Void` is actually the unit type in category theory, and `Nothing` is the unit value.
 These are classically represented as something like `()` for both the type and the value, but I prefer the explicit name for a language like Camille.
-Feel free to completely ignore this paragraph, but I just thought that it was cool to draw some parallels between theory and practice.

 And so, what started as a crazy idea halfway through my project became one of the defining features of the language.